 An "Advance Directive" is a term for the family of legal documents that include your Designation of Healthcare Surrogate and Living Will.
 At our law firm, we are not just form preparers, giving you generic documents that you do not understand, that does not communicate your own wishes or is insufficiently vague.
 Our job is to provide you and your family with the best guidance possible to make sure you are taken care of and your end of life wishes enforced.
-Attorney Rep DeLoach is a certified Respecting Choices Advanced Care Counselor and is current Board Chair of Empath Choices for Care, an organization committed to end-of-life advocacy issues.
+Attorney Rep DeLoach is a certified Respecting Choices Advanced Care Counselor and is former Board Chair of Empath Choices for Care (now defunct), an organization committed to end-of-life advocacy issues.

 A Living Will is a poorly named document because it is neither a "Will" nor a living trust, both of which involve the transfer and care of property upon death.
 The living will is actually written documents that states your specific intentions on what medical procedures you would want withheld or withdrawn at the end of your life.